Dragan Rosić

-Dragan Rosić (Драган Росић; born 15 November 1996) is a Serbian footballer who plays as a goalkeeper for Radnički Niš.
+Dragan Rosić (Драган Росић; born 15 November 1996) is a Serbian footballer who plays as a goalkeeper for Serbian SuperLiga club Vojvodina.

 Club career

 Jedinstvo Putevi

 Born in Užice, Rosić started his career with local football club Jedinstvo Putevi.
 During the 2014–15 Serbian First League season he was used several times as a reserve goalkeeper in the first team squad.
 After the club relegated in the Serbian League West, Rosić started the 2015–16 as a first choice goalkeeper, but due to injury he earned in the 10 fixture match, against Šumadija 1903 when he was substituted out, he missed the rest of season.
 He collected 9 league caps as a bonus player and a cup appearance against Zemun.

 Mladost Lučani

 After a trial period he passed with the club, Rosić signed a three-year scholarship contract with Mladost Lučani in summer 2016.
 Next the whole first half-season he spent as a back-up for Nemanja Krznarić, Rosić was loaned on dual registration to Kolubara.
 After he played 5 matches for the club, Rosić returned to Mladost due to Krznarić's injury.
 He made his debut for Mladost Lučani in 29 fixture of the 2016–17 Serbian SuperLiga season, played on 9 April 2017, when he was nominated for a man of the match against Čukarički.
 In summer 2017, Rosić signed his first four-year professional contract with Mladost.
 At the beginning of new season, Rosić stayed on the bench as an unused substitution in second leg of the second qualifying round for the 2017–18 UEFA Europa League, against Inter Baku.
 Following the game, Mladost had been eliminated from the further competition after 5–0 aggregate for Inter.
 Later, during the 2017–18 Serbian SuperLiga campaign, Rosić was named for the first choice goalkeeper, collecting 33 matches in both domestic competitions.
 Beside the 10th place on the final SuperLiga table, Rosić was awarded for a runner-up in the Serbian Cup.